Local Event Premier Host

 3 day course with wine samples

-Includes all WSET study materials, 3 full-day sessions guided by a WSET Diploma certified instructor, wine tasting samples selected by Jay Youmans, MW, the final exam, and postage for mailing of study materials and certificates and lapel pins.
+Includes all WSET study materials, 3 full-day sessions guided by a WSET Diploma certified instructor, wine tasting samples selected by Jay Youmans, MW, the final exam, and mailing of certificates of achievement to addresses in the US.

-Saturday, July 15: 10:00am online, remotely invigilated exam for attendees who registered on or after June 9, or pre-June 9 istrants who wish to take the exam online.
+Saturday, December 30: 10:00am online, remotely invigilated exam for attendees who registered on or after November 9, or pre-November 9 registrants who wish to take the exam online.

 *The cost of lunch is not included in the registration fee.
 Participants may bring their own lunch or visit one of the local eateries.